 The expanded asset purchase programme consists of the:

 - third covered bond purchase programme (CBPP3);

 - public sector purchase programme (PSPP).

 The Bank of Lithuania participates in the PSPP.
-As participants in this programme, we purchase Republic of Lithuania government securities and European supranational institution bonds, issued in euro and the maturity of which at the time of their purchase is 1 to 30 years.
+As participants in this programme, we purchase European supranational institution bonds (only in the net purchases phase) and Republic of Lithuania government securities, issued in euro and the maturity of which at the time of their purchase is 1 to 30 years.

 The share purchased by national central banks is calculated in line with their contribution to the ECB’s capital.
-Since January 2018, the Bank of Lithuania purchases EUR 100 million in securities on average per month.
 The value of securities acquired (held) by the Bank of Lithuania under the PSPP is presented on a monthly basis in the Bank of Lithuania balance sheet, available in the ECB Statistical Data Warehouse.

 The Bank of Lithuania, like the other euro area national central banks and the ECB, applies a uniform practise when announcing the results of purchases under the PSPP.
 On a weekly basis, the Eurosystem publishes the aggregate book value of the securities held under the PSPP, on a monthly basis – the amounts and weighted average residual maturities by issuer residence.

 Reverse auctions of the public sector purchase programme